kailukowiak/DATA698_Capstone_Project/Proposal.md

 to divest several stations they believed would form regional monopolies.

 I am also sure marketing departments have segmented promotional efforts based on location.

 Both of these focus on a more macro level geography.

 There are many examples of spatial/temporal regression investigating gas prices in the economic literature.
 Some of these are quite granular, although I was unable to find any on the same scale as I plan.
+These are listed in the links at the bottom of this proposal.

 Further these look at the causal effect of distance on price.
-My intention is to cluster sites and compare them to other clustering techniques such as KNN
+My intention is to cluster sites and compare them to other clustering techniques such as KNN.
+Some examples of spatial regression can be seen below as well.

 ## Discussion on your hypothesis is and how your specific solution will improve